udacity/nd940-android-kotlin-c4-starter/README.md

 ## Getting Started

+1. Android Studio (Jellyfish or above)
+2. JDK 21 with `JAVA_HOME` environment variable set.
+If you don't have JDK 21 installed or `JAVA_HOME` is not set, consider using a tool like `sdkman` to simplify the process.
+Refer to the sdkman documentation for installation instructions: [sdkman installation](https://sdkman.io/install)
-1. Clone the project to your local machine.
+3. Clone the project to your local machine.
-2. Open the project using Android Studio.
+4. Open the project using Android Studio.

 ### Dependencies